 4. Three Sisters Falls

-This has got to be one of the most popular waterfall hikes in the area.
+This has got to be one of the most popular hikes in the area.
 Like other waterfalls on this list, Three Sisters Falls is at its best after heavy rain.
 The hike before reaching the falls is about 2 miles, and the hike in total is 4 miles long.

 5. Horsethief Canyon